xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 ### Types

-An interesting observation from the sample code above shows that scala distinguishes between many types of values while javascript has just a few, i.e., `var` (mutable, global),  `const` (immutable) or `let` (mutable, local).
+An interesting observation from the sample code above shows that Scala distinguishes between many types of values while javascript has just a few, i.e., `var` (mutable, global),  `const` (immutable) or `let` (mutable, local).
 This brings up another interesting feature of FP - Types.
-From [This Video](https://www.youtube.com/watch?v=E8I19uA-wGY):
+As quoted from [This Video](https://www.youtube.com/watch?v=E8I19uA-wGY):

 > Type are not classes.
 Types are just the label for the set of inputs or the set of outputs.
 Classes are a collection of functions, Types can be composed.